fb

 Then you need to market it.
 But not just any marketing will do.
 In my new 1-Page Marketing Plan Course I show you the exact techniques I've used to start, grow, and exit several multi-million dollar businesses, so you can too.

-A COSTLY SEO MISCONCEPTION
+A Costly SEO Misconception

 Part of the popularity of SEO is that it is widely believed to be a free marketing strategy.
+Nothing could be further from the truth.

 It’s only free if your time is worth nothing.
 Enormous amounts of time producing content and generating back-links are required to have the desired effect on search engine results.